 A $30 NSF fee will be charged. of the customer is paying by check, the NSF fee will be charged if the payment has not been posted within 3 days of the payment due date.
 If the customer if paying via ACH, the NSF fee will be charged the same day as the missed payment.

 However, if you fail to work with us on adjusting the loan and setting a payment plan, we will suspend your account and access to our loans.
 We will also be forced to report to several credit bureaus about your non-payment or refusal of payment.
-Please take this very seriously, as this will hurt your chances of getting credit from other lenders in the future.
 We will also be eligible to contract outside collection agencies (compliant with FDCPA).